May 31st is International No Tobacco Day. Fight smoking positively

 • increase in tone;

-• lowering cholesterol in the circulatory system;
+• reduction of cholesterol in the circulatory system;

 • normalization of reproductive functions;